You’re working to build backlinks to your real estate website…

 While I’d love to answer that question with a specific number of backlinks… I can’t.

-The answer depends on how many backlinks your competitors are building, your existing domain authority, your competitor’s domain authority, your on-page SEO, the quality of the backlinks you build, and a whole slew of other factors.
+The answer depends on how many backlinks your competitors are building, your existing domain authority, your competitor’s domain authority, your overall SEO strategy, the quality of the backlinks you build, and a whole slew of other factors.

 Having said that, though, there are a few things you should know about SEO in general when trying to increase your rankings with backlinks.